baileyknez/CapstoneKSU2021/README.md

 5. be able to go back to the map and search page.
 6. Style the page to make it look professional.
 7. be able to search a different school from this page and have the maps page pop up.
+8. Set up what the html will look like for all the data

 Final Phase
 1. Transfer everything to the live website